442nd Infantry Regiment (United States): Background

-Nearly a quarter of the Nisei males answered with a no or a qualified answer to both questions in protest, resenting the implication they ever had allegiance to Japan; some left them blank.
-Qualified answers included those who said, yes, but criticized the internment of the Japanese or racism.
+Nearly a quarter of the Nisei males gave no answer, gave a qualified answer, or answered "No" to both questions, some resenting the implication they ever had allegiance to Japan.
+Qualified answers included those who wrote "Yes", but criticized the internment of the Japanese or racism.
 Many who responded that way were imprisoned for evading the draft.
-Such refusal is the subject of the postwar novel No-No Boy.
-But more than 75% indicated that they were willing to enlist and swear allegiance to the U.S. The U.S. Army called for 1,500 volunteers from Hawaii and 3,000 from the mainland.
+Such refusal is the subject of a postwar novel, No-No Boy.
+But more than 75% indicated that they were willing to enlist and to swear unqualified allegiance to the United States.
+The U.S. Army called for 1,500 volunteers from Hawaii and 3,000 from the mainland.
 An overwhelming 10,000 men from Hawaii volunteered.
-The announcement was met with less enthusiasm on the mainland, where most draft-age men of Japanese ancestry and their families were held in concentration camps.
+The announcement was met with less enthusiasm on the mainland, where most draft-age men of Japanese ancestry and their families were being held in concentration camps.
 The Army revised the quota, calling for 2,900 men from Hawaii, and 1,500 from the mainland.
 Only 1,256 volunteered from the mainland during this initial call for volunteers.
 As a result, around 3,000 men from Hawaii and 800 men from the mainland were inducted.

 Roosevelt announced the formation of the 442nd Infantry Regimental Combat Team, saying, "Americanism is not, and never was, a matter of race or ancestry."
-Ultimately, the draft was instated to obtain more Japanese Americans from the mainland and these made up a large part of the 14,000 men who eventually served in the 442nd Regiment.
+Ultimately, the draft was reinstated to obtain more Japanese Americans from the mainland to become part of the 10,000 men who eventually served in the 100th Infantry Battalion and 442nd Regiment.